Mylan CEO defends EpiPen cost to angry lawmakers

 EpiPens are used in emergencies to stop anaphylaxis, the potentially fatal allergic reactions to insect bites and stings and foods like nuts and eggs.
 People usually keep multiple EpiPens handy at home, school or work, but the syringes, prefilled with the hormone epinephrine, expire after a year.

-The company says it has made strides to more widely distribute the drug to tens of thousands of schools and raised awareness of deadly allergies.
+The company says it has distributed tens of thousands of free shots to schools and raised awareness of deadly allergies.
 That requires investment, Bresch said.

 The Mylan executive has some familiarity with Capitol Hill — she is the daughter of Sen. Joe Manchin, D-W.Va.
 But lawmakers so far haven't given any deference to her, and several other committees have called for investigations into the price increase.